 By Attorney Eric J. Parker

 On July 26th, 2010, Massachusetts’ highest court completely overhauled century-old law governing liability for injuries caused by falls on snow and ice.
 The ruling, in the case of Papadopoulos, et al. v.
 Target Corp., et al., effectively abolished the distinction between “natural” and “unnatural” accumulations of snow and ice as a basis for determining the property owner’s liability.
 Under previously existing case law, a person who suffered injuries (including death) as a result of a fall on snow or ice could only recover if the accumulation of snow or ice was deemed an “unnatural” accumulation – that is, that the snow or ice would not have existed in such a state had it not been for some man-made or synthetic condition.
-If, on the other hand, a person suffered injuries as a result of a “natural” accumulation of snow or ice – meaning that the snow or ice was the result of natural conditions (such as a snow fall, or the freezing of puddled water) then no liability would exist on the part of the property for injuries resulting from such conditions.
+If, on the other hand, a person suffered injuries as a result of a “natural” accumulation of snow or ice – meaning that the snow or ice was the result of natural conditions (such as snowfall, or the freezing of puddled water) then no liability would exist on the part of the property for injuries resulting from such conditions.
 The Papadopoulos case changed all of that.

 As of July 26th, 2010, with respect to all snow and ice cases – both pending and future – the law of the Commonwealth of Massachusetts pertaining to snow or ice liability will no longer rest on the “quality” of the accumulation.
 No longer will a lawyer representing an injured person be required to prove that the offending condition was “unnatural” in order to recover compensation on behalf of the injured party.
 This ruling represents a huge victory for victims of defective premises involving the failure of a property owner (including commercial property owners – such as store owners and mall operators) to maintain their premises free of dangerous conditions such as snow or ice which are likely to result in serious injury to visitors.